Josef Sudek: Life

 Sudek was born in Kolín, Bohemia.
-He was originally a bookbinder.
+Before the first world war he trained as a bookbinder and was an amateur photographer.
 During the First World War he was drafted into the Austro-Hungarian Army in 1915 and served on the Italian Front until he was wounded in the right arm in 1916 which led to the limb being amputated at the shoulder.
-After the war he studied photography for two years in Prague under Jaromír Funke.
-His army disability pension gave him leeway to make art, and he worked during the 1920s in the romantic Pictorialist style.
+After the war he took up photography more seriously, and befriended Jaromír Funke and Adolf Schneeberger.
+He studied photography for two years in Prague under Karel Novák from 1922 to 1924.
+Together, Schneeberger, Funke, and Sudek founded the Czech Photographic Society (1924-1936).
+His army disability pension and some inheritance gave him leeway to make art, and he worked during the 1920s in the romantic Pictorialist style.
 Always pushing at the boundaries, a local camera club expelled him for arguing about the need to move forwards from 'painterly' photography.
-Despite only having one arm, he used large, bulky cameras with the aid of assistants.
+Despite only having one arm, he used large, bulky cameras, sometimes with the aid of an assistant.

 Sudek's photography is sometimes said to be modernist.
 But this is only true of a couple of years in the 1930s, during which he undertook commercial photography, including contributions to the illustrated Prague weekly Pestrý týden and thus worked "in the style of the times".
 Primarily, his personal photography is neo-romantic.

-His early work included many series of light falling in the interior of St. Vitus Cathedral.
+His first commercial and critical success in publishing was the 1928 book on St. Vitus Cathedral, a book of photographs of the cathedral made during the final years of its construction.
 During and after World War II Sudek created haunting night-scapes and panoramas of Prague, photographed the wooded landscape of Bohemia, and the window-glass that led to his garden (the famous The Window of My Atelier series).
 He went on to photograph the crowded interior of his studio (the Labyrinths series).